Haian-Jin/mini_compiler/README.md

 Final project for the course  “Compilers Principle” in Zhejiang University.

-We build a complier named `zjucmm` ( short for ZJU C minus minus) from scratch, it follows the grammar of standard C language.
+We build a complier named `zjucmm` ( short for ZJU C minus minus) from scratch.
+It follows the grammar of standard C language.

 ## 0.Environment